What is a Guardianship of an Adult?

 - Full guardianship, which lasts until the guardianship is no longer necessary.
 Full guardianship gives the guardian authority to make all personal decisions for the Ward.

 - Limited guardianship, which lasts until the guardianship is no longer necessary.
 Limited guardianship allows the Ward to make the personal decisions they remain able to make, so the guardian only has authority to make personal decisions in areas the Ward is unable.

 Less Restrictive Options to Guardianship of an Adult

 The appointment of a guardian severely limits or completely removes the right of an adult or make their own personal decisions.
 Before petitioning for guardianship, consider other, less restrictive options.

 Less restrictive options to guardianship of an adult include, but aren’t limited to, the following:

 - North Dakota Department of Human Services, Adults and Aging Services Division

 - Health Care Directive

 North Dakota Guardian Establishment Program **Apply BEFORE Petitioning for a Guardianship

-The North Dakota Department of Human Services operates the Guardianship Establishment Program.
+The North Dakota Department of Health and Human Services operates the Guardianship Establishment Program.
 This is a state-funded program that can provide financial assistance to people who are petitioning for guardianship of an incapacitated adult.
 You MUST complete the application BEFORE petitioning the Court for guardianship.